display-interactive/ugo-resumer/README.md

-# ugo-resumer
+# ugo-previewer
-Polymer Element helper to resume form contents
+Polymer Element that help to previews image, audio, video